evprado849/cse15l-lab-reports/lab-report-2-week-4.md

 **Relationship with Bug, Symptom, and Failure Input in MarkdownParse.java:**
-* Failure-inducing Input: The input that will cause the failure is the user input (on line 30) is args[0]
+* Failure-inducing Input: The input that will cause the failure is the user input (on line 30) is args[0].
-* Bug: The calling of args[0] in the main method is the bug that will cause the symptom (out of bounds) There could also be apprent bugs with the file we choose for args[0] or getLinks.
+* Bug: The calling of args[0] in the main method is the bug that will cause the symptom (out of bounds).
+(Could also be apprent bugs in the getLinks method, for now, let's focus on input args[0]).
 * Symptom: The bug causes the out of bound error message because there is nothing to be indexed (Message: Index 0 out of bounds for length 0)